 As many times as I say “Don’t start that fire in my living room” in a day, (am I the only mom who does that?)
 I am so impressed that Grayson has taught himself skills that most adults I know can’t do.

 He is passionate about outdoor living, he pursues it diligently.
 It is his education.
-He fervently reads books on all subjects involving the woods, Indian skills, hunting and primitive living.
+He fervently reads books on all subjects involving the woods, Native American skills, hunting, and primitive living.

 What if this is his calling?